 There is no charge, but reservations are required – and we generally fill up quickly.
 A limited number of spaces are available for each session.

 One of our staff members will process reservations in the order in which they are received.
-We will send you an email confirmation to let you know that you have secured a spot in one of the tours.
+We will send you an email confirmation to inform you that you have made it into the open house.